ClaudioF9/Work-Day-Scheduler/pseudocode.md

     Use this to adjust css

-4. Identify the inputs required in html and link them using jquery in js -us a function to "print" information on the grid - use trim to remove any space -if left blank return " "
+4. Identify the inputs required in html and link them using jquery in js

 5. As part of the above function you will need to send the information to local storage information will need to be kept even when refreshed.